-Business casual, conservative street clothes.
+Scrubs.
 Shoes should be comfortable for walking and allow for participation in a variety of activities with patients.
 Please abide by the dress code or you can be asked to leave the clinical setting.
 Identification should always be worn.

 The following are prohibited: